chmitch/AIAdjacent/Student/02-Dataflows.md

 ## Hints

+1. You may have to sign up for a 60 day trial of Power BI Pro if you don't have a Power BI Pro license
+1. If the database was provisioned in advance for you, you can find the database username and password in Challenge 1 scrips for "az sql db create" the value after the "-u" and "-p"
 1. Is there anything interesting about the data types assigned to some fields?
 Should you do anything about that?
+1. If you're having issues seeing the dataflow contents you may need to clear your Power BI Dataflow Credentials from Power BI Desktop's credential cache

 ## Learning resources